Paper without deforestation - it really is possible! - NIKIN EU

 Paper without deforestation - it is indeed possible!

-Alternatives to paper made from wood fibres
+Alternatives to paper made from wood fibers

-There is too much deforestation!
+Too much deforestation!

 Trees produce oxygen

-It also works without paper - at least with much less
+You can do without paper - at least with much less

 Turning old into new - recycled paper